timothymichaelcook/11_Note_Taker_Express/README.md

 - SO THAT I can organize my thoughts and keep track of tasks I need to complete
 ```

-## Installation REDO
+## Installation

-- Express package (for user prompts)
-- Jest package (for running tests)
+- Express NPM package (for running server)
 - npm i
-- node index.js
+- npm start
+- Browser to view the webpage (port 3001)

-## Usage REDO
+## Usage

 Users needs to be in the root folder of the project and 'npm i' or 'npm install' to install necessary dependencies.
-Once installed, users will need to run 'node index.js' to start the application in the terminal window.
-Once the user inputs the required fields, a prompt will ask if you would like to add another employee.
-If no, a file named team.html will be created in the dist directory.
-Open the html file in a browser to view the output file.
+Once installed, users will need to run 'npm start' to start the server on port 3001.
+Open a browser and navigate to localhost/3001, click the button on the homepage.
+This will take the user to the notes page.
+Click the + icon to create a new note, fill out the title and description fields.
+Once done, click the save button and which will save the note in the left column.
+To delete a note, click the trash icon next to the note in the left column.

 ## Credits